-There are 6 cornerstones to every product listing, which are vital to understand as an Amazon seller.
+There are 6 cornerstones to every product listing, which are vital to understanding as an Amazon seller.
 They are:

 While all are important in influencing the final result generated by your Amazon product listing (an initial sale, increased sales, or a lackluster performance), some will definitely impact those results more than others.

 Your Amazon product images can certainly be ranked among the heavy hitters when it comes to their ability to ‘close the sale’, or unfortunately, cause shoppers to look elsewhere for the items that they need or desire.

 When Amazon product images are done correctly, they are able to convert online “window shoppers” into new buyers or reactivate former customers.

 It comes down to the prospective shopper’s first impressions.
 (People are visual and your best Amazon product pictures are the primary thing they are going to use as their first impression of your product).